webqit/webqit-community.docs/oohtml/README.md

 });
 ```

-Now, other parts of the application can be in sync with the state of this element.
+Now, other parts of the application is able to work in sync with the state of this element.

 ```js
 let collapsible = document.querySelector('my-collapsible');